n3edle/easy-simple-email-reporting/README.md

 # easy-simple-email-reporting

 easy-simple-email-reporting.py is a tool that helps you create simple, easy-to-read reports for email phishing events and incidents.
 You provide the tool with an .eml file, and it extracts relevant information from the email from a reporting perspective.
-It then generates a report template and saves it using the naming convention report-<filename>.eml.txt.
+It then generates a report template and saves it using the naming convention report-filename.eml.txt.

 The generated report can be further expanded with additional details, such as a description of the overall situation, investigation findings, or actions taken during the incident response process.